-Since the revised commercial sector ACL for greater amberjack is not expected to be fully harvested, the total net economic effects are expected to be higher for Alternative 2 in comparison to Alternative 1 (No Action).
-The higher trip limit being considered in Alternative 2 may help increase net operative revenues on trips where greater amberjack are landed.
-This higher trip limit could also likely result in the commercial AMs being triggered sooner, thus creating an earlier commercial harvest closure for the species.
+Higher trip limits could also likely result in the commercial AMs being triggered sooner, thus creating an earlier commercial harvest closure for the species.
 Conversely, lower trip limits, such as Alternative 1 (No Action), would allow for some level of commercial greater amberjack harvest over a longer period but contribute less to net operating revenue on trips where greater amberjack are landed.
-In terms of potential net economic benefits Alternative 2 would allow for the most benefits followed by Alternative 1 (No Action).
+In terms of potential net economic benefits Sub-alternative 3d, followed by Sub-alternative 2c, Sub-alternative 3c, Sub-alternative 2b Sub-alternative 3b, Sub-alternative 2a, Sub-alternative 3a, and Alternative 1 (No Action).